 Is Private Internet Access good for streaming?

-In our testing, the Private Internet Access VPN had some small success connecting to Netflix and other streaming media services.
+In our testing, the Private Internet Access VPN had success connecting to Netflix and other streaming media services.
 They are better at it than many VPNs, but nowhere near the best.

 If streaming content is important to you, check out this guide to the best VPNs for streaming.